 Key features

-- AI-powered call & voicemail transcriptions: Automatically transcribe calls and voicemails to easily review conversations and share them with others.
+- AI-powered call & voicemail transcriptions: Automatically transcribe calls and voicemails for easy review.

 - Google Workspace & Microsoft 365 integrations: Easily manage your contacts, calendar, and other data.

-- Real-time analytics & reporting: Get real-time analytics and reporting to track your call performance.
+- Real-time analytics & reporting: Track your call performance with real-time analytics.

 Dialpad‘s AI features, such as real-time transcription and sentiment analysis, may incur additional costs.

-Pros: Innovative AI features, modern interface, competitive pricing on the standard tier.
+Pros: Innovative AI features, modern interface, competitive pricing.

-Cons: Some AI features may have limits or additional costs, and video meeting participant limits on lower tiers can be restrictive.
+Cons: Some AI features may have limits or additional costs, and restrictive video meeting participant limits on lower tiers.

 Who is Dialpad best for?

-Businesses prioritizing AI-driven insights, real-time transcriptions, and a modern user experience.
+Businesses that need AI-driven insights, real-time transcriptions, and a modern user experience.

-6. Grasshopper: Best alternative for solopreneurs and small teams
+6. Grasshopper: Best for Solopreneurs and Small Teams

 Key features